edwinward1/Quantitative-momentum-strategy-mql4/README.md

 # Quantitative-momentum-strategy-mql4
 This is a quantitative momentum-based expert advisor that uses the MQL4 language, so is intended to be run on the MetaTrader4 platform.
 It uses key quantitative metrics obtained from real-time price data to automatically identify and execute statistical arbitrage opportunities for the major currency pairs.
 It has been tested extensively on over 10 years of raw price data and in real-time.

-This EA was created and is intended for use on the major currency pairs only, and should not be used to place trades on minor or exotic currencies due to liquidity concerns.
+This EA was created and is intended for use on the major currency pairs only, and should not be used to place trades on minor or exotic currencies with low liquidity.

 It makes use of a conservative but robust position sizing and risk-management framework to minimise volatility exposure, and in turn drawdown.